-During the summer I like to take things a little slower, and that means curling up with a good book.
+During the summer I like to take things a little slower, which means curling up with a good book.
 The number of books I want to read is ever expanding and growing, and I've added these books to my reading list.
 This list is a snapshot of some of the books I can't wait to read this summer.

 There are so many great books related to chronic illness, or better yet, wellness, that it was hard to narrow it down to ten.